RollingGecko/VescUartControl/Readme.md

 ##Some details to the UART port used in the VESC

 It is a uint8_t byte stream.
-First byte
+First byte:

-0x02 for payload length of 256 byte

-next byte is for the payload length
+0x02 for payload length of 256 byte >> next byte is for the payload length

-0x03 for >256 byte payload length

-next 2 byte for the payload length
+0x03 for >256 byte payload length  >> next 2 byte for the payload length

-The follwing 2 bytes after teh payload are the checksum. (see crc.h)
+The follwing 2 bytes after the payload are the checksum. (see crc.h)

 The byte stream it terminated with a 0x03.